top of page

 THE WAY OF THE CROSS IN MODERN ART

-The Via Crucis (Way of the Cross) is a Catholic devotion, a cycle of prayers, which follows Jesus' journey, tormented by carrying the cross onto the hill on which he would eventually be crucified, at the end of a biased trial and bizarre sentence by the Roman governor, Pontius Pilate.
-For a more in-depth article on the subject, please see here.
-The subject of this devotion is the moment of private suffering, as a metaphor of human suffering: the burden of the heavy cross, the pain of the mother, the physical torments, help from fellow human beings, empathy, the drop of sweat, the drop of blood, the weakness of the body.
-Jesus faces the meanness of the heart and perversion of justice on the way to a scandalous and horrifying encounter with a cruel death.
-For the believing Christians - the atrocities committed by mankind on God Himself, who came down to to be among humanity, to save it.
+The Via Crucis, or Way of the Cross, is a Catholic devotion consisting of a series of prayers that follow Jesus' journey as he carries the cross to the hill where he would ultimately be crucified.
+This occurred following a prejudiced trial and an unusual sentence by the Roman governor, Pontius Pilate.
+For a more detailed article on this topic, please see here.
+This devotion focuses on moments of personal suffering, symbolizing human suffering: the weight of the heavy cross, the sorrow of his mother, physical torments, assistance from others, empathy, sweat, blood, and bodily weakness.
+Jesus confronts human cruelty and the distortion of justice on his path to a scandalous and dreadful death.
+For believing Christians, these events reflect the atrocities committed by humanity against God Himself, who came down to live among people to save them.

-For generations, many artists have displayed their artistic interpretation of these fourteen spiritual stations, usually commissioned by a church, which has sought design for prayer stations along its walls.
-The stations typically describe the occurrence in a realistic, but sometimes also abstract, way, depending on the artistic spirit of the period.
+For generations, numerous artists have depicted their interpretations of these fourteen spiritual stations, often commissioned by churches seeking designs for prayer stations along their walls.
+These stations are typically portrayed realistically, though occasionally they are represented abstractly, reflecting the artistic spirit of the time.

 Roberto Ferri